LukasMueIIer/FoamFunctions/readme.md

 ### coax jet
 Structured Mesh for a coaxial Jet, wedge is for a cylindical case and flat for a 2d case

+### Line
+a straight line to do 1D simulation, mesh has 2 empty directions

 ## Tools
 ### Data Readers
 Functions to extract data from files that are created by OpenFoam.
 This data can then be used for further processing in python